atsushieno/aap-lv2-sfizz/README.md

 This repository is an example port of sfizz LV2 plugin to [Audio Plugins For Android](https://github.com/atsushieno/aap-core), using [aap-lv2](https://github.com/atsushieno/aap-lv2).

-Right now there is no way to specify SFZ file from the plugin.
+Right now there is no way to specify SFZ file from the plugin at run time.
 It has to be specified at build time.
 Take it more like a proof of concept right now.

 ## Building